corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/node/operating/cryptoservice-configuration.md

 ## Configuration

-As mentioned in the description of the configuration file ([Node configuration](../setup/corda-configuration-file.md)), the `node.conf` has two relevant fields, `cryptoServiceName` and `cryptoServiceConf`.
+As mentioned in the description of the configuration file ([Node configuration](../setup/corda-configuration-file.md)), the `node.conf` has has three relevant fields:
+* `cryptoServiceName`
+* `cryptoServiceConf`
+* Optional: `cryptoServiceTimeout`

+If you do not add the `cryptoServiceTimeout` parameter, it defaults to 10000 milliseconds.
+You can increase it to mitigate the time-out error.

 {{< warning >}}
 The file containing the configuration for the HSM (referenced by the `cryptoServiceConf` field) contains sensitive information.
 For this reason, we strongly advise you to use the [Configuration Obfuscator](../../tools-config-obfuscator.md) tool.